VinceNolan999/ms1-nicola/README.md

  - Navbar
     - Clicking on the links from each page takes you to the correct location.
-    In addition the correct link is hightlighed as the active page.
+    In addition the correct link is highlighted as the active page.
-    - On gallery and navbar clicking 'Nicola' brand takes to main page.
+    - On gallery and Navbar clicking 'Nicola' brand takes to main page.
-    - dropdown menu works correctly on each page.
+    - drop down menu works correctly on each page.

 - Footer
     - Clicking Facebook takes you to Facebook.com in a new tab